Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death

 This paper has proposed a Bayesian semi-parametric (BSP) framework for estimating the SACE with longitudinal cohort data.
 Our approach allows for Bayesian inference under MNAR missingness and truncation by death, as well as the ability to characterize uncertainty about unverifiable assumptions.
 The proposed approach has several advantages compared to existing approaches: (i) the flexible modeling of the observed data as compared to parametric methods, while maintaining computational ease, (ii) interval estimates for full posterior inference, (iii) easy to introduce sensitivity parameters.

+The simulation study, although simplified, mirrored the Betula data.
+All time-varying variables had a highly nonlinear relationship with the baseline covariate and interaction effects were included.
+The models for BP-GC, IPTW-W, IPTW-SW, and TMLE were specified using additive effects, and thus, were misspecified.
+The results showed that BSP-GC1, BSP-GC2 and TMLE were nearly unbiased.
+BSP-GC1 and BSP-GC2 were however more efficient and had better coverage than TMLE (though a bit conservative).
+The results are in line with previous research (\cite{roy2018bayesian}), suggesting that TMLE is less efficient than Bayesian semi-parametric and non-parametric modeling.
+This, however, must be explored more thoroughly in future work.

-In the analysis of the Betula data we compared our approach to four other approaches.
-Similar to TMLE the BSP approach does not rely on strong modeling assumptions, but unlike TMLE, it is quite easy to modify assumptions and incorporate sensitivity parameters.
+The three other methods; BP-GC, IPTW-W, and IPTW-SW, were all biased.
+This is expected since these methods make stronger distributional assumptions and thus are more sensitive to model misspecification.
+Similar to TMLE our approach does not rely on strong modeling assumptions, but unlike TMLE, it is quite easy to modify assumptions and incorporate sensitivity parameters.
 Recall we could not easily make direct comparisons of the proposed approach with the other approaches under our assumptions that include sensitivity parameters.